by user | Mar 24, 2016 | All, Uncategorized

 Bioscience leaders from across Connecticut came together to discuss how students can attain a career in this cutting-edge industry.
 My Gene Counsel’s CEO Ellen Matloff gave the keynote address, asserting that the inclusion of women and minorities can only...

-Last Updated November 2018 Mark with his wife Stasha and son Alan This article is part of a series built to highlight rare hereditary cancer syndromes.
-This is Mark’s story of living with Multiple Endocrine Neoplasia Type 1 (MEN1).
-Genetic Counseling...
+This article is part of a series that highlights rare hereditary cancer syndromes.
+This is Mark Lewis’ story of living with Multiple Endocrine Neoplasia Type 1 (MEN1).
+Genetic Counseling Note: Individuals with Multiple Endocrine Neoplasia Type 1 (MEN1) are at...